-(d) Fair value of other financial instruments
+(d) Fair values of other financial instruments

-The Fund did not hold any financial instruments which were not measured at fair value in the Statement of Financial Position.
-Due to their short-term nature, the carrying amounts of receivables and payables are assumed to approximate fair value.Net assets attributable to unitholders' carrying value may differ from its par value (deemed to be redemption price for individual units) due to differences in valuation inputs.
-This difference is not material in the current or prior year.
+The Fund did not hold any financial instruments which were not measured at fair value in the Statement of financial position.
+Due to their short-term nature, the carrying amounts of receivables and payables are assumed to approximate fair value.